mafintosh/ssh-exec/README.md

 npm install ssh-exec
 ```

-It is written in plain Javascript and uses [ssh2](https://github.com/mscdex/ssh2) for all the heavy lifting.
+It is written in plain JavaScript and uses [ssh2](https://github.com/mscdex/ssh2) for all the heavy lifting.

 ## Usage